ved40/delta-demo/README.md

 # delta-demo
-This is just for git and github class
+This is just for git and github class.